Authenticator: Memorized secret

 A memorized secret is intended to be memorized by the user.
 A well-known example of a memorized secret is the common password, also called a passcode, a passphrase, or a personal identification number (PIN).

 An authenticator secret known to both the claimant and the verifier is called a shared secret.
 For example, a memorized secret may or may not be shared.
 A symmetric key is shared by definition.
 A private key is not shared.

 An important type of secret that is both memorized and shared is the password.
 In the special case of a password, the authenticator is the secret.

 Cryptographic key

 A cryptographic authenticator is one that uses a cryptographic key.
 Depending on the key material, a cryptographic authenticator may use symmetric-key cryptography or public-key cryptography.
 Both avoid memorized secrets, and in the case of public-key cryptography, there are no shared secrets as well, which is an important distinction.

 Examples of cryptographic authenticators include OATH authenticators and FIDO authenticators.
+The name OATH is an acronym from the words "Open AuTHentication" while FIDO stands for Fast IDentity Online.
+Both are the results of an industry-wide collaboration to develop an open reference architecture using open standards to promote the adoption of strong authentication.

 By way of counterexample, a password authenticator is not a cryptographic authenticator.
 See the #Examples section for details.